tdauth/wc3lib/README.md

 specify the mingw compiler from Fedora.

 ## Tools

-wc3lib provides several tool applications which might help to modify Warcraft III.
+wc3lib provides several tools which might help to modify Warcraft III.
 The source code for the command line tools is placed in the directory [src/app](./src/app).
 The source code for the GUI tools is placed in the directory [src/editor/app](./src/editor/app).

 TODO Some tools do still not work yet since some modules are unfinished.

 ### mpq

 This tool allows extracting MPQ archives.

 The following command extracts all files from the archive `war3.mpq`: